nasimnabavi/people/README.md

 ### Local settings

-All the required app settings are located in `config/config.yml` file.
-You should put your local settings in `config/sec_config.yml` file which is not checked in version control.
+You should put your local settings in `config/config.yml` and `config/sec_config.yml` files which are not checked in version control.

-Take a note that emails->internal in `config/config.yml` should be domain used to login users eg. `example.com` not `test@example.com`
+Note that emails->internal is required if you want to sign up in the app and should contain the domain used to login users eg. `example.com`, NOT the full email like `test@example.com`.

 ### Additional Info

  * after logging in, go to your Profile's settings and update your role to 'senior' or 'pm'
- * by default only 'pm' and 'senior' roles have admin privilages - creating new projects, managing privileges, memberships etc.
+ * by default only 'pm' and 'senior' roles have admin privileges - creating new projects, managing privileges, memberships etc.
  * optionally update your emails and company_name
  * after deploy run `rake team:set_fields` - it sets avatars and team colors.

-### Integrations (not needed for basic setup)
+### Integrations

+Trello integration is optional, but **without Slack integration, the app will throw errors** every time you do something that sends Slack notifications (most actions in the app).

 #### Trello integration